edsmartin7/Calculator/README.md

-A basic calculator tutorial for my students
+A basic calculator tutorial for my RWC students